rcn-ee/tidl-api/docs/source/example.rst

 .. image:: images/pexels-photo-378570-ssd.jpg
    :width: 600

+The network we ran in this category is jdenet_ssd, which has 43 layers.
+Input to the network is RGB image of size 768x320.
+Output is a list of boxes (up to 20), each box has information about the box coordinates, and which pre-trained category that the object inside the box belongs to.
+The example will take the network output, draw boxes accordingly, and create an output image.
 The network can be run entirely on either EVE or DSP.
-But the best performance comes with running the first 30 layers on EVE and the next 13 layers on DSP, for this particular jdetnet_ssd network.
+But the best performance comes with running the first 30 layers as a group on EVE and the next 13 layers as another group on DSP.
 Note the **AND** in the following table for the reported time.
+The overall API overhead is about 1.61%.
-Our end-to-end example shows how easy it is to assign a layers group id to an *Executor* and how easy it is to connect the output from one *ExecutionObject* to the input to another *ExecutionObject*.
+Our end-to-end example shows how easy it is to assign a layers group id to an *Executor* and how easy it is to construct an *ExecutionObjectPipeline* to connect the output of one *Executor*'s *ExecutionObject* to the input of another *Executor*'s *ExecutionObject*.

 .. table::

    ====================== ==================== ============
    Device Processing Time Host Processing Time API Overhead
    ====================== ==================== ============
-   EVE: 175.2 ms          179.1 ms             2.14 %
+   EVE: 148.0 ms          150.1 ms             1.33 %
    **AND**
-   DSP:  21.1 ms           22.3 ms             5.62 %
+   DSP: 22.27 ms          23.06 ms             3.44 %
+   **TOTAL**
+   EVE+DSP: 170.3 ms      173.1 ms             1.61 %
    ====================== ==================== ============

 Test